How to integrate Azure DevOps with Power BI

 Video Tutorial

-Importing Azure DevOps data into Power BI from table or view
+Import data from a table or view

 1. Once you open Power BI Desktop click Get Data to get data from ODBC: